-- In section (M), the Association would like clarification as to why a definition was added for "Mouse Hole or Rat Hole." - The term "inspector" and "Division inspector" are used interchangeably throughout the entire proposed rule and neither is defined in the "Definitions" section.
-OOGA recommends defining the term "inspector" and using it consistently as the primary term throughout the rule.
+• In section (N), OOGA recommends adding "if known" in between "all information" and "set forth" due to potential unforeseen and unexpected challenges that arise during a plugging operation.

-- In section (N), OOGA recommends adding "if known" in between "all information" and "set forth" due to potential unforeseen and unexpected challenges that arise during a plugging operation. - The Association recommends striking line (N)(4), as the Division has historically had better information regarding coal mines and seams throughout Ohio. - In section (N)(7), OOGA recommends adding "known" between "any" and "wellbore" due to the uncertainty of what wellbore obstructions can be found down hole. - In section (N)(9), OOGA suggests replacing the word "class" with "type" to more accurately describe cement to plug a well. - In line (Q)(2) the Association suggests removing "into it" after "Injection".
+- In section (N)(7), OOGA recommends adding "known" between "any" and "wellbore" due to the uncertainty of what wellbore obstructions can be found down hole. - In section (N)(10), the Association recommends removing "and proposed volume in barrels" because volume can also be measure by sacks.